UN STUDIA EN SCARLATA

 ” ‘Would you murder me?’ he stammered.

 ” ‘On ave no omiside,’ me ia responde.
 ‘Ci parla sur omiside un can demente?
-Cual compasia tu ia mostra a mea ameta povre, cuando tu ia tira el de sua padre matada, e ia porta el a via a tua arem nonvergoniante e maldiseda?’
+Cual compatia tu ia mostra a mea ameta povre, cuando tu ia tira el de sua padre matada, e ia porta el a via a tua arem nonvergoniante e maldiseda?’

 ” ‘There is no murder,’ I answered.
 ‘Who talks of murdering a mad dog?
 What mercy had you upon my poor darling, when you dragged her from her slaughtered father, and bore her away to your accursed and shameless harem?’